broadinstitute/dsp-appsec-terra-compliance-poc/README.md

 The following _Azure Policy Sets_ are included:
 - [Azure Security Benchmark](https://docs.microsoft.com/en-us/azure/governance/policy/samples/azure-security-benchmark) - this set is technically enabled by default in Azure, but we need to explicitly enable it here so that we get the results reported centrally in the cross-tenant Azure Security Center (ASC) located in the publisher tenant
 - [CIS Microsoft Azure Foundations Benchmark 1.3.0](https://docs.microsoft.com/en-us/azure/governance/policy/samples/cis-azure-1-3-0) - provides a standards-based set of security controls that are valued by compliance
-- [Azure FedRAMP Moderate Regulatory Compliance](https://docs.microsoft.com/en-us/azure/governance/policy/samples/fedramp-moderate) - strictest set of formal compliance requirements for Terra
+- [Azure FedRAMP Moderate Regulatory Compliance](https://docs.microsoft.com/en-us/azure/governance/policy/samples/fedramp-moderate) - strictest set of formal regulatory compliance requirements for Terra

 There is a significant overlap between these, but they all in combination should provide a good set of controls that will help us satisfy our FedRAMP Moderate (and possibly other) compliance requirements.